Board Policy 5131.2

 Data Collection and Reporting

-Principals are responsible for ensuring the documentation of all bullying complaints (including all informal/verbal and formal/written complaints), into the District's online referral system, BASIS and/or Synergy, within 48 hours of each complaint.
+Principals are responsible for ensuring the documentation of all bullying and harassment complaints (including all informal/verbal and formal/written complaints), into the District's online referral system, BASIS and/or Synergy, within 48 hours of each complaint.
 At the end of each semester, the Department of Student, Family & Community Support will include all data related to Bullying complaints as part of the yearly “Safe and Supportive Schools” report.

 200-262.4 Prohibition of discrimination